mikenjuki/mikenjuki/README.md

 ## 📎Michael
     Code is my brush and this is my canvas.
-I'm a software developer who loves the front end.
+I'm a software developer who loves the front-end.
 Beyond coding, I'm also a dedicated writer, carving out my slice of the internet on my blog.
 There, I share my knowledge in a simpler and straightforward manner, making tech accessible for all.

 #### Here are some links:
 <a href="https://twitter.com/YourTwitterHandle" target="_blank">